Xiomara Castro: Economic policy

 In her inaugural speech, Castro vowed to re-found a democratic socialist state, stating she had a duty to restore an economic system based upon transparency, efficiency of production, social justice in the distribution of wealth and in national income, and that her vision of her world puts the human being before the rules of the market.

 In February 2022, she intervened in a dispute with a businessman over the ownership of a large piece of land south of the capital.
 The businessman, who owned the land under Honduras law, intended to evict indigenous people to build homes for 10,000 Hondurans; she intervened to stop the eviction, citing indigenous wellbeing over rule of law.

 She banned open-pit mining in March 2022 due to the extensive damage to the environment.
 The government also promised to intervene "immediately" to conserve areas of "high environmental value" for the benefit of the population.

 In May 2022, Castro began a measure passed by Congress to abolish Honduras' special economic zones, which the previous National government implemented.

 In May 2023, the government introduced a law reforming the tax system, termed Ley de Justicia Tributaria (LJT).
 The government stated the law is designed to eliminate tax loopholes and privileges for certain economic sectors.
 The bill was met with protests by melon farmers and shrimpers inside the country, because it entails a revocation of tax rebates for these industries.

 At her state visit to the People's Republic of China in Shanghai in June 2023, Castro applied for Honduran membership in the New Development Bank, also called BRICS Development Bank, as this would boost the economic development and raise living standards in her country.

+During her term in office, Castro has achieved some economic growth and brought inflation under control.
+Her greatest successes have been a 13.5-point reduction in poverty.